migbar/turing/README.md

 # turing

-This README outlines the details of collaborating on this Ember application.
+This README outlines the details of this Ember application.

-A short introduction of this app could easily go here.
+Simple Turing Machine Adder Visualization:

+Demonstrates the following in a visual manner:
+  - Tape Advancement
+  - current cell pointer
+  - Modification of a cell
+  - State
+  - automatic or manual step by step instruction execution

 ## Prerequisites